kstenerud/streamux/streamux-specification.md

 #### `_padding` Field

-Negotiates the multiple to which the `variable length data` portion of all [message envelopes](#message-envelope) must be [padded](#padding).
+Negotiates the multiple to which the `variable length data` portion of all [message envelopes](#message-envelope-encoding) must be [padded](#padding).
 This field is encoded in the same way as the [fixed length negotiation field](#_fixed_length-field).

-Once padding has been negotiated, all future messages (including negotiation messages) must be padded to the amount negotiated.
+Once padding has been negotiated to a value greater than `1`, all future messages (including negotiation messages) must be padded to the amount negotiated.

+If this field is never negotiated, the default of `0` (no padding) is assumed.

 #### `_envelope_mode` Field

-Negotiates [how to chunk data in a message envelope](#single-and-packed-chunk-envelopes) during the [application phase](#application-phase).
+Negotiates [how to chunk data in a message envelope](#application-and-oob-message-envelopes) during the [application phase](#application-phase).
 The allowed values are:

 * `single`
 * `packed`